d1820/VisualStudioOnlineExtension/README.md

 This Chrome extension provides some missing features in Visual Studio Online

 Provides the following functionality:
- - Filter task from the board view to only yours
  - Add as task from the Work Item pop out while still on the descriptions tab
  - Add a standardized template for filling out the description of a Work Item from the pop out
     - Format: